fstroppa/MarioRL/README.md

 # MarioRL

 A simple algorithm that makes Mario beat some levels.
+It reads the state of the game and provide the winnible output.
 Some of my thoughts during the project:

 **1 - Why use a simple algorithm instead of the overall Deep RL or meta-heuristics?**
   It is not needed.
 I intended to make Mario beat some levels with the minimum information possible.
 The only input is the time and if Mario dies, wins or gets stuck.